timklapdor/csulx/_strategies/Reflective-Journals.md

 >“HAVING to create a professional blog - helpful for me to clarify and reflect on my learning throughout this subject; and great to be able to share my classmates learning via their blogs too.”

-A simple Google Doc embedded in the Interact2 site creates a space for students to provide their CSU Thinkspace link and Twitter details so students can interact with each other in an asynchronous manner.
+A simple Google Doc embedded in the Interact2 site creates a space for students to provide their CSU ThinkSpace link and Twitter details so students can interact with each other in an asynchronous manner.

 {% include swiper.html url1="Reflective-Journals-1.png" url2="Reflective-Journals-2.png" %}